marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > This example is being created in order to show how to convert a point group into a point attribute.
 You can do the same process for the other geometry types.

 > [!NOTE]
 > Note that in this code you have two different methods: attr_creation and attr_name_array.
-Both output a really different result, so check what would be convinient for you.
+Both output a really different result, so check what is better for you.

 > [!WARNING]
 > If you want to use the attr_creation method is better to check for how many groups you have in your current geometry...
 You don't want to get a lot of attributes.